BBVA/hancock-dlt-broker/README.md

 ### Contribution guidelines

-If you are thinking in contribute to the project you should know that:
+If you are thinking about contributing to the project, you should know that:

 - The code has been written following the [clean architecture principles](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html), as well as [SOLID design principles](https://es.wikipedia.org/wiki/SOLID).